 Note: SPS, ASAP, and ITS, are level 3 “Medium” level of assurance (physical/hand devices).

-At the time of designation, the Agency should advise the CO of his or her legal responsibilities to certify schedules according to 31 U.S.C. § 3521 (as amended), this TFM chapter, and the Fiscal Service Certifying Officer Training.
+At the time of designation, the federal entity should advise the CO of his or her legal responsibilities to certify schedules according to 31 U.S.C. § 3521 (as amended), this TFM chapter, and the Fiscal Service Certifying Officer Training.

-CO designations are valid for a period of 2 years from the effective date, unless revoked earlier.
+CO designations are valid for a period of two years from the effective date, unless revoked earlier.

 For expiration, revocation, and renewal information, see Sections 3070 and 3075, respectively.